mixxit/docsy-example/content/en/docs/Guides/Statistics.md

 ## Strength (STR)

-Affects: Attack Power (see "ATK"), Weight Limit, Bow Damage
+Affects: Attack Power (see "ATK"), Bow Damage

 *Max (hard-cap): 255

-Strength is a valuable stat for melee and tank characters to increase both their max and average hit of white damage.
+Strength is a valuable stat for melee and tank characters to increase both their max and average hit of damage.

 ## Stamina (STA)

-Affects: Hit Points (see "HP"), Endurance (see "ENDR"), and Swimming Breath.
+Affects: Hit Points (see "HP")

 *Max (hard-cap): 255